Afghan police say Kabul mosque bombing kills 12 worshippers | Law-Order

 Afghan police say Kabul mosque bombing kills 12 worshippers

-A bomb ripped through a mosque in northern Kabul during Friday prayers and killed 12 worshippers, Afghan police said.
+A bomb ripped through a mosque in northern Kabul during Friday prayers, killing 12 worshippers, and wounding 15, Afghan police said.

-Spokesman Ferdaws Faramarz said the mosque's imam, Mofti Naiman, was among the dead.
-Another 15 people were wounded.

-The bomb exploded as prayers had begun.
-No one claimed responsibility for the bombing, but initial police investigations suggest the Imam may have been the target, Faramarz said.
+No one immediately claimed responsibility for the bombing, the latest in a surge in violence as US and NATO troops have begun their final withdrawal from the country, after 20 years of war.
+According to Afghan police spokesman, Ferdaws Faramarz, the bomb exploded as prayers had begun.
+The mosque's imam, Mofti Naiman, was among the dead, the spokesman said and added that the initial police investigation suggests the imam may have been the target.

+Taliban spokesman Zabihullah Mujahid denied any insurgent connection to the mosque attack, condemning it and accusing Afghanistan's intelligence agency of being behind the explosion.
+Both the Taliban and government routinely blame each other for attacks.
+The attackers are rarely identified, and the public is seldom informed of the results of investigations into the many attacks in the capital.

 “I was afraid of a second explosion so I came immediately to my home” he said.

-Until now many of the attacks in the capital have been claimed by the local Islamic State affiliate, but both the Taliban and government blame each other.
+So far, many of the attacks in Kabul have been claimed by the Islamic State group's local affiliate, though the Taliban and government routinely trade blame.

-The most recent attack last week killed over 90 people, many of them pupils leaving a girls' school when a powerful car bomb exploded.
+Last week, a powerful car bombing attack in Kabul killed over 90 people, many of them students leaving a girls' school.
 The Taliban denied involvement and condemned the attack.

-The relentless violence comes as the US and allied NATO forces continue with their final withdrawal from Afghanistan after nearly 20 years of war.

-Just this week the last of the US troops left southern Kandahar Air Base, while some NATO troops still remained.
-At the war's peak more than 30,000 U.S. troops were stationed in Kandahar, the Taliban heartland.
-Kandahar was the second largest U.S. base in Afghanistan after Bagram north of the Afghan capital.
+Earlier this week, U.S. troops left southern Kandahar Air Base, where some NATO forces still remain.
+At the war's peak, more than 30,000 U.S. troops were stationed in Kandahar, the Taliban heartland.
+The base in Kandahar was the second largest US base in Afghanistan, after Bagram north of Kabul.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)